himanshubanerji/practice-scripting/README.md

 # practice-scripting
-A Github repo for commands used in my bash scripts Feel free to explore through the source code
+A Github repo for commands used in my bash scripts <br>
+Feel free to explore through the source code